HOW TO PREPARE FOR RECRUITMENT

-E – Educate yourself on what to expect .
+E – Educate yourself on what to expect.
 Like any situation, knowing what to expect during recruitment will help you make the most of your experience.
-Find out how many rounds of recruitment occur throughout the week and whether PNMS receive T-shirts to wear.
-Fraternity Sorority Advisors often issue a “look book” that showcases outfit examples—click here to view an example from the University of Memphis.
-Learn what the focus of each round is and prepare yourself with questions and conversation topics related to those rounds.
-Examples of recruitment round themes are Meet & Greet, Involvement, Values, Investment, Scholarship, Leadership, Philanthropy & Service, Sisterhood, House Tours and Preference.
+Find out how many rounds of recruitment occur throughout the week and if PNMs receive T-shirts to wear.
+The Office of Fraternity/Sorority Life often issues a “look book” that showcases outfit examples—click here to view an example from the University of Memphis.
+Learn the focus of each round and prepare yourself with questions and conversation topics related to those rounds.
+Examples of recruitment round themes include Meet & Greet, Involvement, Values, Investment, Scholarship, Leadership, Philanthropy & Service, Sisterhood, House Tours and Preference.
 Figure out what you want most out of the sorority experience and ask intentional questions to determine what chapter will be the best fit for you.
-You may also want to find out if PNMS receive T-shirts to wear during rounds or check if the FSA issues a “look book” with outfit examples.

 P – Plan ahead.
 The week of recruitment is fast and furious, which means you must plan ahead to avoid stress.
 Utilizing a planner or calendar is a good idea, as this will help you plan your schedule around recruitment.
 Figure out exactly what time you will participate in recruitment each day and, if needed, ask off work during those times.
 If recruitment occurs after the academic term starts, try to get ahead on homework and studying to avoid staying up late during recruitment.
 In addition, invite a new friend who is also going through recruitment to take a walk around campus.
 Mapping out your recruitment route will help you avoid getting lost on a new campus.
 Your recruitment counselor will also help you navigate your way.